Publication of Regulatory Actions

 Where a discipline order has been appealed to the FST, a notation of the appeal will be added to the licensee search along with a link to the FST webpage that tracks active appeals and decisions.

-Appendix A: Publishing and Redaction Guidelines
+Appendix A: Redaction Guidelines

-1. I. Review for sensitive personal information.
+I. Review for sensitive personal information.

 In general, sensitive personal information of all individuals (including the licensee/registrant/applicant) should be redacted, unless this information is material to the Decision rendered.